Jeffrey Donaldson: After joining the DUP

 Donaldson was returned to the House of Commons in the 2005 UK general election and, in 2007, he was appointed to the Privy Council of the United Kingdom, entitling him to the honorific style of The Right Honourable.
-At the March 2007 Northern Ireland Assembly election, he was re-elected as an MLA for Lagan Valley.
+At the 2007 Northern Ireland Assembly election, he was re-elected as an MLA for Lagan Valley.

 In July 2009, The Daily Telegraph reported that Donaldson had repaid £555 claimed for pay-to-view films in overnight hotel stays.
 In total, Donaldson submitted claim forms, including receipts, for 68 pay-to-view movies.
 The newspaper claimed "hotel sources confirmed that films he put on his expenses during 2004 and 2005 were in the highest price category offered to guests, covering the latest blockbusters and adult movies", although no evidence was offered and Donaldson issued an official statement denying watching any content of an adult or pornographic nature.

 Donaldson was appointed to government by First Minister Peter Robinson, and held the position of Junior Minister in the Office of the First Minister and Deputy First Minister from 2008 to 2009.
 Being also an MP, he lost his position due to the DUP's phasing out of "double jobbing".
 Following his re-election to the House of Commons at the general election in May 2010, Donaldson stood down from the Northern Ireland Assembly on 10 June, and was replaced on 16 June by Paul Givan.

 He was a member of the Public Bill Committee for the Defence Reform Act 2014.